srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/18-Explore the Trust Center.md

 2. On the Compliance page, notice the offerings are grouped into **Global**, **US Government**, **Industry**, and **Regional**.

-3. In the **Global** group, click **ISO 27001**.Scroll through the information provided.
+3. In the **Global** group, click **ISO 27001**.
+Scroll through the information provided.
 Scrolling down on the page will take you to a section **Compliance offerings specifically for Azure**

-    **Note:** The ISO 27001 Information Security Management Standards page is typical of the type of complaince information we provide.
+    **Note:** The ISO 27001 Information Security Management Standards page is typical of the type of compliance information we provide.

 # Task 2: Access the Service Trust Portal (STP)

 1. In a browser, access the [Service Trust Portal](https://servicetrust.microsoft.com/) page.

 2. Notice the **Audit Report** section.
-In this section are independent audit reports for different Microsoft's Cloud services.
-If you want to try the Compliance Manager you will need to login.
+In this section are independent audit reports for different Microsoft Cloud services.
+If you want to try the Compliance Manager you will need to log in.

     **Note:** At this time of this writing, **ISO 27001** related content is accessible via a clickable label.
 Click the label to open the page displaying ISO 27001 related content.
 If that is not available, choose another item.

 3. It may take a couple of minutes for all the audits to load.
-You will need to login to your Microsoft account to view specific reports.
+You will need to log in to your Microsoft account to view specific reports.

 4. If you have time, review any other information that is of interest to you.